Robot Operation of Home Appliances by Reading User Manuals: Related Work

-\reducesecinterval \paragraph{Robotic Appliance Operation} Previous work related to robotic appliance operation falls into three categories: perception, low-level manipulation, and long-horizon plan generation.
-For perception, existing works mainly concentrate on button localization, by leveraging edge-based visual features \cite{wang2010robot, abdulla2016robust}, RFID tags \cite{nguyen2009pps}, or neural networks \cite{zhu2018novel, liu2021large, yuguchi2022toward, verzic2024recovering}.
 For low-level skills, button manipulation is important, hence, many works focus on physical interaction with diverse button types by specializing fingertips \cite{wang2018robot} or leveraging additional sensory feedback \cite{sukhoy2010learning, wang2018robot}.

 Long-horizon appliance operation remains relatively underexplored.
 A recent work \cite{yuguchi2022toward} uses handcrafted behaviors to generate plans for home appliance operation, but lacks generalization to novel appliances or tasks.
 By contrast, our approach learns to model the appliances by reading the user manuals, hence enabling operation policy generation for new appliances and task instructions in a zero-shot manner.

 \reduceparagraphinterval